Adverse Event or Safety Information

 Track the report using the Submission History feature in iRIS.

-Acknowledge the report — no letter is issued.
+Acknowledge the report — Acknowledgement letter is issued.
 To view acknowledged documents, select “All” or filter by “Acknowledged,” after no letters are issued unless they are reviewed at a convened meeting.
 Please review this quick guide (MyAccess login required) for more guidance.

 Request additional information about the adverse event or other safety information.